Improved model-based clustering performance using Bayesian initialization averaging

 An advantage of the EM algorithm is that it does not produce decreases in the likelihood function.
 A drawback of the algorithm is that it can converge to or get trapped for many iterations at a local maximum, leading to failure to reach the global maximum and resulting in an inferior clustering solution. \citet{zhou2010} describe this multimodality of the likelihood function as "one of the curses of statistics".
 Various convergence criteria can be used to stop the algorithm.
 However these criteria tend to characterize a lack of progress of the algorithm, rather than the fact that the global maximum has been reached.

 Many adaptations to the EM algorithm have been proposed that address this issue by altering its form.
-These include, among others, an EM algorithm featuring maximization using the Newton-Raphson method \citep{redner_walker84}; the Classification EM (CEM) algorithm \citep{biernacki2003}; the Moment Matching EM algorithm \citep{karlis2003}; the Annealing EM algorithm \citep{zhou2010}; a hybrid EM/Gauss-Newton algorithm \citep{aitkin96}; the Expectation Conditional Maximization (ECM) algorithm \citep{Meng_Rubin_92}; the emEM algorithm \citep{biernacki2003}; the Multicycle EM algorithm \citep{meng1993} and the Sparse EM (SEM) algorithm \citep{neal1998}.
+These include, among others, an EM algorithm featuring maximization using the Newton-Raphson method \citep{redner_walker84}; the Classification EM (CEM) algorithm \citep{biernacki2003, Celeux_Govaert_1992}; the Moment Matching EM algorithm \citep{karlis2003}; the Annealing EM algorithm \citep{zhou2010}; a hybrid EM/Gauss-Newton algorithm \citep{aitkin96}; the Expectation Conditional Maximization (ECM) algorithm \citep{Meng_Rubin_92}; the emEM algorithm \citep{biernacki2003}; the Multicycle EM algorithm \citep{meng1993} and the Sparse EM algorithm \citep{neal1998}.